- Wealth PMS (50L+)

 For instance, you know that quitting smoking is right for you in the long run, but quitting today brings some ‘pain’ and that pain of quitting today is much closer to present on the timeline than the pain of, say, dying of lung cancer somewhere in the future.
 This is pretty much how we view the payoffs and it extends to our trading desks as well.

-So is it Intertemporal discounting at play ?
-Our brains’ tendency to accentuate the gains/pains of the present and discount the possible gains/Pains in the future.
+So is it Intertemporal discounting at play?
+Our brains tendency to accentuate the gains/pains of the present and discount the possible gains/pains in the future.

 Closely related to the concept of intertemporal discounting is the idea of ‘loss aversion’.
 We must thank Daniel Kahneman for having made this a household term.

 If you made 1000 points on a trade, you feel good.
 But if you saw 1000 points of gains and gave it all back, you would feel considerably more hurt.
-That’s one way of looking at loss aversion, it hurts more to lose that to gain.
+That’s one way of looking at loss aversion, it hurts more to lose than to gain.

 Hence our tendency to avoid losses overpowers our tendency to make gains.

-In the context of trend following, where typically we have more instances of losses than gains, this tendency to ‘protect gains’ accentuates even more and makes us break rules .
+In the context of trend following, where typically we have more instances of losses than gains, this tendency to ‘protect gains’ accentuates even more and makes us break rules.
 Even though we know that following the system stands to make more profits, in the long run.

-Imagine you and your friend are driving out in separate cars .
+Imagine you and your friend are driving out in separate cars.
 Midway you get stuck in traffic.
 Up until that point both of you followed the google map, however now you decide to ditch it because you intuitively know of a shorter way to get to your destination.
 Come to the destination and you see your friend there, having reached before you, all because he followed the map?
 And you tell yourself…

 This is what we call an “algorithm aversion”.
-Where we think we can outmatch a computer’s brute computational power of doing all those complex calculations in a jiffy and yet we take the road less travelled.
+Where we think we can outmatch a computer’s brute computational power of doing all those complex calculations in a jiffy and yet we take the road less traveled.

 Look around, you would see so many people who don’t want to take the Covid vaccine, and then there are some who don’t want to take the Indian one over the Oxford one and so on.
-At the heart of it is lack of trust.
+At the heart of it is a lack of trust.

 A trading system is similar to a vaccine, could be painful in the short run, but works well in the long run.